 Setting Goals Can Change Your Life

 You see, it’s very liberating when you finally realize that you have the power to make your life whatever you want it to be.
 It’s a wonderful feeling knowing that your success does not really depend on anyone else.

 Brian Tracy says that setting SMART goals can have an impact beyond your own life, as well.
 He suggests they can also be used to motivate your employees and create phenomenal business growth – a claim with which I absolutely agree!

-So if you're looking for one thing to do different today than you did yesterday, make it this: Commit to taking 100% responsibility for every aspect of your life.
+So if you’re looking for one thing to do different today than you did yesterday, make it this: Commit to taking 100% responsibility for every aspect of your life and goal planning.
 Then choose what it is you want.
-Decide what actions you're going to need to take to create it and then take those actions one step at a time.
+Decide what actions you’re going to need to take to create it and then take those actions one step at a time.

 There are a lot of things you can learn to do to accelerate your success.
 But the basics that will move you from where you are to where you want to be are simply this: Decide what you want, take control of your thoughts, visualize what you want, make a plan and then take action.
 Start with these simple steps and I promise you that you’ll start seeing the results you want.

 If you’re committed to goal-setting and truly want to achieve I teach a free webinar where I’ll show you 6 steps to achieve any goal.
 I want the true goal-getters on the webinar and we can learn to achieve success together.
 Join me in creating Your Extraordinary Life Plan here!